bitovi/github-actions-deploy-eks-helm/README.md

 ### Note on charts list command

-You can use the name as a way to filter results, or just leave it blank to get all the carts available.
+You can use the name as a way to filter results, or just leave it blank to get all the charts available.

 ### Inputs